dtunai/cpp-langchain/README.md

 ### Usage

 Below is a simple script to use CppSubprocessTool with Langchain.

-For more advanced usages please check example.ipynb
+For more advanced usages please check [example notebook.](https://github.com/0xdti/cpp-langchain/blob/main/example.ipynb)

 ```python